-• Bandana Bags: Use Bandanas to create a cool bag - each participant needs to bring 2 bandanas. • Bead Animals: Use pony beads to create an animal lanyard of your choosing. • Candles: Create dip or pour candles using colored waxes. • Classic Camp Crafts: Spend time making camp classics like friendship bracelets and Gods eyes. • Crayon Art: Create an awesome piece of art by using a hairdryer to melt crayons.
-For Cadettes and up • Dream Catchers: Create an authentic looking Native American craft, while learning about its history and legend. • Duct Tape Creations: Create some amazing projects out of Duct Tape.
+Use Bandanas to create a cool bag - each participant needs to bring 2 bandanas.
+Use pony beads to create an animal lanyard of your choosing.
+Create dip or pour candles using colored waxes.
+Spend time making camp classics like friendship bracelets and Gods eyes.
+Create an awesome piece of art by using a hairdryer to melt crayons.
+For Cadettes and up Create an authentic looking Native American craft, while learning about its history and legend.
+Create some amazing projects out of Duct Tape.
 Girls will decide on what they would like to create!
-For Juniors and up . • Galaxy T shirts: Use bleach spray and fabric paint to create your own masterpiece.
-For Juniors and up You must bring your own dark colored shirt. • Jewelry: Create bracelets, necklaces, and earrings using various materials and styles (hemp, stretch string, lacing, beads, etc.). • Nature Art: Create beautiful artwork using materials found in nature. • Paracord Bracelets: Make paracord survival bracelets.
-For Cadettes and up • Pottery: Use your hands to mold and sculpt air dry clay into your very own creation.
+For Juniors and up.
+Use bleach spray and fabric paint to create your own masterpiece.
+For Juniors and up You must bring your own dark colored shirt.
+Create bracelets, necklaces, and earrings using various materials and styles (hemp, stretch string, lacing, beads, etc.).
+Create beautiful artwork using materials found in nature.
+Make paracord survival bracelets.
+For Cadettes and up Use your hands to mold and sculpt air dry clay into your very own creation.
+Create fabric designs using colored fabrics and spray bleach.
+You must bring your own fabrics (100 percent cotton, pre-washed T-shirts, pants, socks, etc. any color but white).
+NOTE: We can schedule Tie Dye and Reverse Tie Dye in one session.